mapbox/cfn-config/README.md

 # CLI

-cfn-config includes the follow CLI commands for working
+cfn-config includes the follow CLI commands for working with CloudFormation stacks.

 - `cfn-config` - Configures a stack's parameters based on a CFN template file.
   Writes the configuration to disk, but does not start the stack.